satpalsr/sdk/docs/server.lightevent.md

 ## LightEvent enum

 Event types a Light instance can emit.
+See [LightEventPayloads](./server.lighteventpayloads.md) for the payloads.

 **Signature:**